 Flip the chicken once again and brush on more sauce for that final finish.

-Check the chicken with a super-fast thermapen if you have one and when they reach about 175 degrees or so, move them to the warming rack or put them in a pan covered with foil to keep them hot but to stop the cooking.
+Check the chicken with a Thermapen if you have one and when they reach about 175-180°F or so, move them to the warming rack or put them in a pan covered with foil to keep them hot but to stop the cooking.